google/xsecurelock/README.md

     past but no longer does.
 Workarounds include disabling its compositor with `gsettings set org.gnome.metacity compositing-manager false` or passing `XSECURELOCK_NO_COMPOSITE=1` to XSecureLock.

+*   In general, most compositor issues will become visible in form of a text "INCOMPATIBLE COMPOSITOR, PLEASE FIX!" being displayed.
+A known good compositor is `compton --backend glx --paint-on-overlay`.
+In worst case you can turn off our workaround for transparent windows by setting `XSECURELOCK_NO_COMPOSITE=1`.

 # License